princebillygk/github-foundation-certication/git.md

 14. `HEAD` : Points to the latest commit on the current branch
 15. `HEAD~n` : Points to the nth commit before HEAD
 16. see diff of a specific file in a specific commit: git diff

+# Reverting commit
+1) git revert: Retrives previous commit and creates a new commit to undo the changes
+2) git revert HEAD
+3) --no-edit: Skips the commit message editor

+# Revert single file to previous commit
+1) `git checout HEAD~1 -- report.md` but will not create a new commit

+# Unstaging a file
+1) `git restore --staged <file-name>`: Unstages a file but keeps changes in working directory
+2) `git restore --staged`: Unstages all files

 # Git Branches